-Output Configuration At- tribute Туре Meaning oiio:dither int If nonzero and outputting UINT8 values in the file, will add a small amount of random dither to combat the appearance of banding. oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by reading from memory rather than the file system. jpeg:progressive int If nonzero, will write a progressive JPEG file.
+Output Configuration At- tribute Туре Meaning oiio:dither int If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding. oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by writing to a memory buffer. jpeg:progressive int If nonzero, will write a progressive JPEG file.

-JPEG input (but, currently, not output) supports the "custom I/O" feature via the ImageInput::set_ioproxy() method and the special "oiio:ioproxy" attributes (see Section Custom I/O proxies (and reading the file from a memory buffer)).
+JPEG supports the "custom I/O" feature via the ImageInput::set_ioproxy() method and the special "oiio:ioproxy" attributes (see Section Custom I/O proxies (and reading the file from a memory buffer)).

-- JPEG/JFIF only supports 1- (grayscale) and 3-channel (RGB) images.
-As a special case, OpenImageIO's JPEG writer will accept n-channel image data, but will only output the first 3 channels (if n >= 3) or the first channel (if n <= 2), silently drop any extra channels from the output. - Since JPEG/JFIF only supports 8 bits per channel, OpenImageIO's JPEG/JFIF writer will silently convert to UINT8 upon output, regardless of requests to the contrary from the calling program. - OpenImageIO's JPEG/JFIF reader and writer always operate in scanline mode and do not support tiled image input or output.
+• JPEG/JFIF only supports 1- (grayscale) and 3-channel (RGB) images.
+As a special case, OpenImageIO's JPEG writer will accept n-channel image data, but will only output the first 3 channels (if n >= 3) or the first channel (if n <= 2), silently drop any extra channels from the output.

+- Since JPEG/JFIF only supports 8 bits per channel, OpenImageIO's JPEG/JFIF writer will silently convert to UINT8 upon output, regardless of requests to the contrary from the calling program. - OpenImageIO's JPEG/JFIF reader and writer always operate in scanline mode and do not support tiled image input or output.